 The first thing to understand about inventory management is measuring performance indicators.
 Without high-quality and transparent analytics it is impossible to understand whether or not your business is on the right path.

 Many specialists in the procurement department easily tire of these tasks, which means that labor resources are used inefficiently.
-Since the assortment of alcohol stores is quite diverse, a manager has to process a large number of orders, usually processed via Excel, that are then sent to the supplier via instant messengers or even the telephone.
+Since the scope of alcohol stores is quite diverse, a manager has to process a large number of orders, usually processed via Excel, that are then sent to the supplier via instant messengers or even the telephone.

 That is why it is absolutely crucial for liquor store owners to understand proper liquor store inventory management and learn about which tools they need to employ to achieve it.
-This maxim holds true in most industries today, and not just the liquor business.
+This principle holds true in most industries today, and not just the liquor business.

 A quality liquor store inventory management tool should include the following features: